- Act Now

 We are parents who have lived through this experience.
 We can do this with a little more love, a little more dedication — because we don’t want anyone else to go through what we have gone through.

 - Alex Guerrero, Patient Advocate

 José finally received surgery after five attempts.
-His father, Juan, can now return home and look forward to a slightly easier life.
+His father, Juan, returned home and looks forward to a slightly easier life.
 The first surgery is just a start.
 Don Alex will continue reaching out to him to ensure he returns for his son’s follow-up appointments and treatments at the center.
-“If I had a crystal ball to look into the future, I see zero people suffering from cleft lip or cleft palate in the whole country,” he says.
+“If I had a crystal ball to look into the future, I see zero people suffering from cleft lip or cleft palate in the whole country,” he said.
 “That is our mission, and I am very confident we are all committed to believe in fulfilling it.”